skeeto/skeeto.github.com/_posts/2025-04-19-WebAssembly-How-to-allocate-your-allocator.markdown

 The WAT version of this file is 48MiB — clearly unsuitable as a low-level assembler.
 If linking with exported memory, `wasm-ld` discards all-zero active data segments.
-If using an imported memory configuration, it's copied into the final image, producing a huge WASM image, though highly compressible.
+If using an imported memory configuration, it's copied into the final image, producing a huge Wasm image, though highly compressible.
 As a rule, avoid importing memory when using an LLVM toolchain.
 Regardless, large heaps created this way will have a significant compile-time cost.